liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 Despite having more than double the amount of respondents for this year’s survey, the percentage of actual players remains pretty high.

-We can see that Gyee has the highest number of “abandoned” counts, followed by Crave Saga.

 ## Playing Time

 {% include figure-image.html path="/assets/img/survey-2024/play-lah-time.jpg"